Text by Julienne du Toit

 It was like the Wind in the Willows had suddenly descended on the Karoo.
 Who wouldn’t want to take to a boat to that clucking, gurgling river rush that the Great Fish had become?

-Roy and his late brother Louis were no exceptions.
-When the river came down in its new form in 1976, they hammered a piece of corrugated iron flat, attached canvas to make it more likely to float, and tried out a couple of planks for paddles.
+When the river came down in its new form in 1976, Roy Copeman and his brother Louis hammered a piece of corrugated iron flat, attached canvas to make it more likely to float, and tried out a couple of planks for paddles.
 And of course, they ended up swimming, because this new river was as boisterous as a puppy.

 Roy later became an irrigation farmer just outside Cradock, and is currently chairman of the Fish River Canoe Marathon.